-The layout of reception and the waiting area did not provide privacy when reception staff were dealing with patients but staff were aware of the importance of privacy and confidentiality.
+The layout of reception and waiting areas did not provide privacy when reception staff were dealing with patients but staff were aware of the importance of privacy and confidentiality.
 Staff described how they avoided discussing confidential information in front of other patients and if a patient asked for more privacy they would take them into another room.
+One patient comment queried patient confidentiality at the front desk.
+This was raised with the staff to discuss and review their procedures.

-The reception computer screens were not visible to patients and staff did not leave personal information where other patients might see it.
+Staff did not leave personal information where other patients might see it and paper records were stored securely.